lionheart/pwnedpasswords/README.md

 pwnedpasswords will automatically check to see if your provided input looks like a SHA-1 hash.
 If it looks like plain text, it'll automatically hash it before sending it to the Pwned Passwords API.

-If you'd like to provide an already-hashed password as input, you don't need to do anything special--pwnedpasswords will detect that it looks like a SHA-1 hash and will not hash it again before providing it as input to the Pwned Passwords API.
+If you'd like to provide an already-hashed password as input, you don't need to do anything special--pwnedpasswords will detect that it looks like a SHA-1 hash and won't hash it again.

 ```python
 password = pwnedpasswords.Password("b8dfb080bc33fb564249e34252bf143d88fc018f")